 Manage multiple warehouses

 Inventory can be stored and moved based on a number of parameters such as location-specific inventory quantities, allocations, and costs.
 Redistribute inventory from a central warehouse to other warehouses automatically upon receipt.

 There are many ways to evaluate and analyze inventory and your system should offer various methods for each item.
 Use standard cost, moving average, FIFO, and item-specific methods.
-Make direct adjustments to cost and physical inventory count using report and inquiry screens.
+Make direct adjustments to cost and physical inventory count using reports and inquiry screens.

 Lot and serial numbering

 Tracking inventory by lot and/or serial number provides accurate inventory counts.
-Assign or enter lot/serial numbers on receive, issue, or assembly.
-Associate item specific valuation methods to serial numbers to track specific costs.
+Assign, or enter lot/serial numbers on receive, issue, or assembly.
+Associate item-specific valuation methods to serial numbers to track specific costs.